+Section 8.
 Payment of Back Rent.

-Nothing in the Public Order or these Section 8.
-Implementation Measures shall relieve an Affected Tenant of liability for unpaid Rent.
-An Affected Tenant will have a period of 12 months after the expiration of the Local Emergency Period to pay all Back Rent.
-During that 12-month grace period, the Landlord may collect Rent as it accrues for each rental period but may not terminate the tenancy of an Affected Tenant for nonpayment of Back Rent.
-If during the Local Emergency Period the Landlord exercises a legal right to draw upon the Affected Tenant's deposit under Civil Code Section 1950.7 for payment of Rent, then the Affected Tenant may elect to have payment of Back Rent during the 12-month grace period allocated to the deposit to restore the amount drawn down by the Landlord, in which case such amount shall be credited to the Back Rent owed.
-Upon the expiration of the 12-month grace period, the Landlord may take such actions as allowed by State and local law to collect any Back Rent that remains unpaid, including seeking recovery of possession of the Commercial Property.
+- A. Nothing in the Public Order or these Implementation Measures shall relieve an Affected Tenant of liability for unpaid Rent. - B. An Affected Tenant that was unable to pay Rent during the Moratorium Period will have a period of 12 months after the expiration of the Moratorium Period to pay all Back Rent. - C. During the 12-month grace period, the Landlord may collect Rent as it accrues for each rental period but may not terminate the tenancy of an Affected Tenant for nonpayment of Back Rent. - D. If during the Local Moratorium Period the Landlord exercises a legal right to draw upon the Affected Tenant's deposit under Civil Code Section 1950.7 for payment of Rent, then the Affected Tenant may elect to have payment of Back Rent during the 12-month grace allocated to the deposit to restore the amount drawn down by the Landlord, in which case such amount shall be credited to the Back Rent owed. - E. A Landlord and Affected Tenant are encouraged to mutually agree to a plan for the payment of Back Rent ("Repayment Plan") during the 12-month grace period; however, a Landlord may not require an Affected Tenant to enter into a Repayment Plan.
+By mutual agreement of a Landlord and Affected Tenant, the Repayment Plan also may waive portions of what an Affected Tenant owes in Back Rent, and may grant an Affected Tenant additional time to pay Back Rent beyond the 12-month grace period. - F. An Affected Tenant's failure to comply with an agreed upon Repayment Plan prior to the end of the 12-month grace period is not cause to evict.
+If a Landlord and Affected Tenant do not agree on a Repayment Plan, then a Landlord may have cause to evict an Affected Tenant based on the unpaid Back Rent once the 12month grace period ends.